06 Nov Tillamook Makes Something Great, Even Greater

 How about the community?
 In 2012 my wife and I spent an additional $250.00 or $125.00 apiece over a 24-hour time period in Tillamook County on such miscellaneous expenses as motel, gas, food and tourism activities.
 Assuming that half of those 1.3 million visitors stay in Tillamook County for 24-hours and assuming that our $125.00 spend is average, the city and county fathers, mothers and shirt-tail relations, as well as the Tillamook (yes, that word again) Area Chamber of Commerce must be somewhere beyond thankful.

-Industrial Tourism is a powerful marketing tool for the participating business and an incredible economic development tool for the community.
+Food Tourism is a powerful marketing tool for the participating business and an incredible economic development tool for the community.
 The Tillamook Creamery proves that, with the right concept, big impacts can be felt in small, remote communities.
 I realize few communities have a Tillamook Creamery.
-But, many communities have a cluster of existing food and beverage companies, or start-ups in a specialty kitchen program, that can provide a nucleus for a food and beverage Industrial Theme Park that can be just as effective, in the long run, as the Tillamook model.
+But, many communities have a cluster of existing food and beverage companies, or start-ups in a specialty kitchen program, that can provide a nucleus for a Themed Food Park that can be just as effective, in the long run, as the Tillamook model.

 But, before getting your building permit and writing your first marketing brochure, take a trip to Tillamook, Oregon like my wife and I did in 2012.
 Then we experienced something great.
 Today you will experience something even greater.